Early Childhood Mental Health Consultation

 Healthy Child Care Colorado (HCCC) is launching the Early Childhood Mental Health Consultation (ECMHC) State Leadership Team (SLT), a collaborative team that includes both implementation and practice as well as policy and systems perspectives from across the state.
 The State Leadership Team guides and informs the development and execution of the ECMHC Network Hub’s Foundations and Implementation Plan.

 Thank you to everyone who submitted nominations for the leadership team, it is vital that we remain responsive to the needs of the ECMHC workforce, and your engagement is of the utmost importance.
-We are thrilled to announce our confirmed State Leadership Team members are:
+The State Leadership Team members are:

 - Erica Cervantez, Early Childhood Council San Luis Valley

 - Heather Craiglow, Colorado Department of Early Childhood

 - Margaret Davis, Early Childhood Mental Health Consultant

 - Sierra Hansen, Healthy Child Care Colorado